Helenus Milmo: Early life and education

-He was born in County Limerick, Ireland on 24 August 1908, the third son of Daniel and Kathleen (née White) Milmo, but spent his early years in Furbogh, Galway Gaeltacht.
-Milmo attended St. Gerard's School, Downside School and Trinity College, Cambridge; he was called to the Bar and was later appointed QC in 1961.
+Milmo was born in County Limerick, Ireland, on 24 August 1908, the third son of Daniel and Kathleen (née White) Milmo, but spent his early years in Furbogh, Galway Gaeltacht.
+Milmo attended St. Gerard's School, Downside School, and Trinity College, Cambridge; he was called to the Bar as a barrister.

 Career

-During World War II, Milmo was a member of MI5.
-Having previously worked under Kim Philby, Milmo was selected to investigate Philby in 1951, when Philby's espionage became increasingly obvious.
+During the Second World War, Milmo was a member of MI5.
+Having previously worked under Kim Philby, Milmo was selected to investigate Philby in 1951, when Philby's espionage had become increasingly obvious.
 Milmo failed to elicit definitive answers and concluded "that Philby is and has been for many years a Soviet agent.
 But the case remained unproven."
 Milmo's peers were not entirely forgiving.
 "Some felt", wrote Peter Carter-Ruck when Milmo died in 1988, "that he was perhaps too much of a gentleman for that daunting task."

-Milmo was appointed to the High Court in 1964.
+In 1961, Milmo was appointed a Queen's Counsel and in 1964 became a judge of the Queen's Bench Division of the High Court of Justice of England and Wales and was knighted.

 Personal life

-Milmo married Joan Frances Morley (9 March 1907 – June 1978), the second daughter of Francis Morley of Sloan Court, London, in 1933.
+A Roman Catholic, in 1933 Milmo married Joan Frances Morley, the second daughter of Francis Morley of Sloan Court, Chelsea, London.
 The couple had five children: